TL;DR: The Busy Reader's Guide

 It applies to your Knowledge Base too.
 If you think about it, your customers are trying to learn how to use your product when they come to your Knowledge Base.

 Recently my Apple Watch didn't turn on after my incessant tapping.
-So I Googled "Apple Watch not turning on" and viola!
+So I Googled "Apple Watch not turning on" and voila!
 Apple had a Knowledge Base article all about it and I got it working again.

 "By splitting your features out by jobs you'll be able to create themes."